mariusvrstr/Python-SCD-ETL/README.md

 - [ ] Unit testing
 - [ ] Monitor (Asyncio) and process files in seperate threads up to X
 - [ ] Monitor (Asyncio) for batches that are ready and process them in seperate thread up to x
-- [ ] Before file SCD processing run client cleanup (a) items that has missing submissions for client gets placeholder (b) items that was missing in previous submissions amounts are zero's
+- [ ] Before SCD batch processing run client cleanup (a) items that has missing submissions for client gets placeholder (b) items that was missing in previous submissions amounts are zero's

 Backlog
 - [ ] Block processing of files that was already processed